 The roadmap is owned by the head of marketing, which is usually the CMO or VP of Marketing.
 They need to figure out the targets and programs and map them out for their org so detailed functional plans can be developed.

 How should you track progress on the marketing roadmap?

 The roadmap is different from OKRs or MBOs, which should usually be tracked weekly.
 The marketing roadmap progress should be tracked monthly as the elements are larger and more programmatic milestones.

 Marketing roadmap vs. a marketing plan, what is the difference?

 Roadmaps are short summaries of longer marketing plans, like an executive overview.
-Marketing plans go deeper on personas, strategies, competitors, and communications.
+Marketing plans go deeper on personas, strategies, competitors, channels, tactics, and communications.

 When should you have your marketing roadmap ready?

-Fortune favors the prepared, so organized CMO usually start planning in October for the following year.
+Fortune favors the prepared, so organized CMOs usually start planning in October for the following year.
 The roadmap should be ready by the end of November.

 If you want to learn more about any of these trends/strategies, and how to leverage them, contact Milestone at [email protected]. or call at (408) 200-2211